 COO

-The Chief Operating Officer (COO) expresses interest in how SEO contributes to various phases of the business, consisting of recruitment, branding, sales, retention, and upsells.
+The Chief Operating Officer (COO) expresses interest in how SEO contributes to the various phases of the business, including recruitment, branding, sales, retention, and upselling.
 Additionally, the COO examines associated costs, such as design, and evaluates the integration of SEO structures, people, and processes across the organization.

 Key metrics for the COO include: